 Inception is parodied in Scary MoVie (2013).

-Next up for Christopher Nolan was his third Batman franchise outing The Dark Knight Rises (2012), the space exploration film Interstellar (2014) and the non-genre War film Dunkirk (2017).
+Next up for Christopher Nolan was his third Batman franchise outing The Dark Knight Rises (2012), the space exploration film Interstellar (2014). the non-genre War film Dunkirk (2017) and the SF film Tenet (2020).
 Nolan also produced and devised the story for the Superman reboot Man of Steel (2013) and produced Transcendence (2014), Batman V Superman: Dawn of Justice (2016) and Justice League (2017).

 (Winner for Best Film in this site’s Top 10 Films of 2010 list.
 Winner for Best Director (Christopher Nolan) and Best Original Screenplay, Nominee for Best Actor (Leonardo Di Caprio) and Best Supporting Actress (Ellen Page) at this site’s Best of 2010 Awards).